Andresvillarrealg/secure-data-ong/README.md

 # Casa Monarca – Secure Data Protection with Cryptography

+## Team

+This project was developed by students of the **Instituto Tecnológico y de Estudios Superiores de Monterrey** for the partner organization **Casa Monarca – Humanitarian Aid for Migrants ABP**:

+- **Diego Ortega Castellanos** – A01754351
+- **Andrés Villarreal González** – A00833915
+- **Axel Andrea Galgani Hernandez** – A00835225
+- **Mariano Santiago Humberto Segura** – A01246578
+- **Gerardo Juarez Hernandez** – A01732799
+- **Salvador Vidal Torres** – A01732983

 A project to implement a **secure web application** for managing sensitive questionnaires and personal data, using advanced encryption to protect the information of migrants and vulnerable individuals.
-The solution was developed for the NGO [Casa Monarca](https://www.casamigrante.org/).
+The solution was developed for the NGO [Casa Monarca](https://www.casamigrante.org/) but can be adapted for other organizations requiring strong privacy and data security standards.

 ## Main Features